Television in Poland: Viewing shares

 Top 20 Polish TV channels by Nielsen Media Research (in gray channels, which were in a given year out of the Top 20):

 Top 10 most watched TV broadcasts in Poland from 1998 according to Nielsen Media Research:

-Research & Development
+Research and development

 Advanced Digital Broadcast, with the R&D headquarters based in Zielona Gora, is a Polish company, which introduced many innovations and world's first solutions in the area of Digital TV.
 One of the co-founders was local professor Janusz C. Szajna.